planningcenter/icons/CONTRIBUTING.md

 - `file > export`
 - `command + shift + e`

+You can find more in depth details here: https://help.figma.com/hc/en-us/articles/360040514533-Export-Settings

 ### Export all icons

 With no frames selected, [`export`](#export) will export all icon frames.